gordon-cs/gordon-360-api/README.md

 All the tables were created from scratch by our team.

 Misc Information:
 - Apart from a few exceptions, the tables don't make use of foreign key constraints.
 This is because the relevant primary keys are in the tables referenced by Views.
-Unfortunately, one cannot add foreign keys that reference Views.
+Unfortunately, one cannot make foreign keys that reference Views.

 ###### ACT_INFO